Death and exodus as two Syria assaults escalate

 - Afrin encircled -

-The Observatory said at least 57 civilians were killed in Russian air strikes on Kfar Batna and Saqba, in the southwestern Ghouta pocket on Friday.
+The Observatory said at least 76 civilians were killed in Russian air strikes on the southwestern Ghouta pocket on Friday.

+More than 60 died in Kafr Batna, where the Observatory said incendiary weapons were used.

 Syrian President Bashar al-Assad has in recent months recovered swathes of territory lost at the beginning of the conflict and Ghouta was one of his key remaining targets.